Braid group symmetries of Grassmannian cluster algebras: Quasi-isomorphism of configuration spaces

 If a Fock-Goncharov coordinate $X \in \mathbf{x}(T)$ lies on a shared edge between two triangles in $T$, then its corresponding vertex in $Q_k(T)$ has valence four.
 The exchange relation mutating $X$ out of $\mathbf{x}(T)$ is of the form \eqref{eq:flagrelation}.

-If a Fock-Goncharov coordinate $X \in \mathbf{x}(T)$ lies in the interior of a triangle of $T$, pick a quadrilateral containing this face function.
-There are two different triangulations of this quadrilateral, one of which is used in~$T$.
-Fock and Goncharov gave a sequence of mutations between these two triangulations \cite[Section 10]{ModuliSpaces}.
-Each exchange relation in this mutation sequence is of the form \eqref{eq:flagrelation} -- thus every cluster variable that arises during this mutation sequence is a quadruple invariant -- and every face function in the quadrilateral is exchanged at least once. \end{proof}
+If a Fock-Goncharov coordinate $X \in \mathbf{x}(T)$ lies in a triangle of $T$, pick a quadrilateral $Q$ containing this coordinate, so that $X$ is in the interior of the quadrilateral.
+This is possible because $r \geq 4$.
+The quadrilateral $Q$ has two triangulations, one which is used in $T$.
+Let $T'$ be the triangulation obtained from $T$ by flipping the diagonal in the quadrilateral $Q$.
+Fock and Goncharov described an explicit sequence of mutations between the seeds $\Sigma(T)$ and $\Sigma(T')$ \cite[Section 10]{ModuliSpaces}.
+Each exchange relation in this sequence is of the form \eqref{eq:flagrelation} -- thus every cluster variable that arises during this mutation sequence is a quadruple invariant -- and every Fock-Goncharov coordinate that is in the interior of the quadrilateral is exchanged at least once.
+In particular, $X$ is mutated during this quadrilateral flip.
+Starting with an initial triangulation $T_0$, one can perform a finite sequence of quadrilateral flips so that every triangulation of the $r$-gon is visited at least once.
+We take as our nerve $\mcn$ all intermediate clusters that arise while performing the mutations necessary to carry out this sequence of quadrilateral flips. \end{proof}